evesrzz/evesrzz/README.md

 I am 24 years old and
 I've been working in areas as Customer Service and Collections for almost 3 years.
 This experiences allowed me to develop strong soft skills in communication, typing and problem-solving.
-Now, I keen on being part of a company where I can challenge myself and further develop my skills.
+Now, I keen on being part of a company where I can challenge myself every day.

 My hard skills include Excel, QGIS and Python.